scalableminds/webknossos/docs/sharing.md

 To share a dataset publicly, follow these steps:

 1. Navigate to your user dashboard and `Datasets`.
-2. Select the dataset that you want to share and click on `Edit.
+2. Select the dataset that you want to share and click on `Edit`.
 3. Under the `General` tab, scroll down to the checkbox `Make dataset publicly accessible` and enable it.
 4. On the same screen, you can add/edit a dataset's description and give it more appropriate tile (`Display name`).
+5. On the same screen, copy the sharing link.

 That's all you need to do.

-To obtain a link to a particular dataset, navigate to a dataset either from the spotlight gallery or your user dashboard by clicking `View`.
-After webKnossos has finished loading the data, you can copy the URL from your browser window for sharing.

 {% hint style='info' %}
 We recommend giving your datasets a meaningful display name and description.